Humans will eventually make a human-level intelligence that pursues goals.

 So it’s possible to make a human-level intelligence that pursues goals.
 Why am I so sure we ever actually will?
 It could make so much money.
 And a not-quite-human-level intelligence would still make a good amount of money.
 A human-level intelligent AI could do scientific research, arbitrage, reality TV production, anything a human at a computer could do.
 Barring permanent economic collapse, we’ll get there.

 In order for the human-level intelligent AI to make a bunch of money, it has to be able to pursue goals.
 What does it even mean to pursue a goal?
 All it means is that when you are considering which action to take (or which piece of code to run), you choose the action based on how well it will enable the achievement of your goal.
 Scientific research, arbitrage, and TV production all require planning out an action-sequence with a goal in mind.
-The full list of things that require goal-orientation is uncountable, but here are a few more:
+The full list of things that require goal-orientation is infinite, but here are a few more:

 - Writing efficient code that has a complex desired functionality.